-Robot Unicorn Attack is back, and it’s all decked out in holiday gear—complete with a hard rock Christmas soundtrack, “Christmas Time (Don’t Let the Bells End)” by The Darkness.
+Robot Unicorn Attack is back, and it’s all decked out in holiday gear—complete with a hard rock Christmas soundtrack, “Christmas Time (Don’t Let the Bells End)” by

 Adult Swim’s Robot Unicorn Attack Christmas Edition is a Christmas-themed, fast-paced, brutally-difficult platform game with one objective: survive.
 Of course, the game is one never-ending level, so you’ll never actually “win,” just score higher and higher (hopefully).